carmine560/trading-assistant/README.md

     ('press_hotkeys', 'ctrl, a'),    # Select an existing value.
     # Get the symbol from the Summary window.
     ('get_symbol', '個別銘柄\\s.*\\((\\d[\\dACDFGHJKLMNPRSTUWXY]\\d[\\dACDFGHJKLMNPRSTUWXY]5?)\\)'),
+    # Recognize the cash balance on the Summary window.
+    ('get_cash_balance',),
+    # Check if the daily loss limit is reached.
+If it is, speak the alert text
+    # and exit.
+    ('check_daily_loss_limit', 'Daily loss limit hit.'),
     ('calculate_share_size', 'long'), # Calculate the share size.
     ('write_share_size',),           # Enter the calculated share size.
     ('click', '477, 819'),           # Click the Market Order button.